Great Books III

 Shorter writing assignments will be assigned at times in order to allow the student to interact with the readings.
-Many of these will be read aloud by the student to the class.
+Some of these will be read aloud by the student to the class.
 Essays will be assigned subsequent to the completion of several of the books.
 Using the format employed by classical writers, these essays will provide the opportunity for the student to think and write critically about important issues raised by the readings.
-Set up information can be found here.

 Cost and Registration